visionati/slate/source/index.html.md

   ]
 }`

-When dealing with files, you might find it easier to use the POST endpoint.
+When dealing with files, we recommend using POST requests.

 <aside class="success">
 Remember - anytime you see a param that ends in [], you can use it multiple times!